-But he was consumed by the idea, and unstoppable.
+But Carlin was consumed by the idea.
 Fueled by hand-rolled cigarettes and adrenaline, the Australian army major pushed his tiny, claustrophobic vehicle toward fleeting fame through Atlantic storms, uncharted Middle Eastern desert, dense South-East Asian jungle and the icy North Pacific.

 The journey was a 50,000-mile roll of the dice that by all rights should have killed him.

 Based on years of research and interviews, The Last Great Australian Adventurer is the unbelievable story of Carlin's obsession, his record-making adventure, and his ultimate triumph and tragedy, told in its entirety for the first time.
 It includes 16 pages of photos, most never before published.

 A study in tenacity, perseverance and at times stupidity." —Sydney Daily Telegraph

 The awful ordeal of a cramped, damp journey around the world is brought to life in this thrilling saga.
 Bass’ achievement is that it makes you wish you had met Ben Carlin.” —The West Australian

 So strange and bizarre that you’d be forgiven for questioning its accuracy...a fine read about a difficult soul and his amazingly hard journey...." —100% Rock Magazine